legesher/legesher-docs/guide/contributor/glossary.md

 # Glossary 📖

 For all the words that would be of benefit to know.
-If there is a word you believe should be on this list, open an `issue`.
+If there is a word you believe should be on this list, please open an `issue`.

 - [Keywords](https://github.com/madiedgar/Legesher/blob/master/docs/glossary.md#keywords)
   - [Truth Values](https://github.com/madiedgar/Legesher/blob/master/docs/glossary.md#truth-values)